 Oak Park Prep will have two dismissal times for students.
 All students will be released at their determined dismissal time unless otherwise agreed upon by the student's families and Oak Park Prep's administration.
-Students will exit campus from the pool gate at 34th and W St. (please note that this exit is different from the morning entry point).
-Families who arrive early for dismissal must park along 34th street.
+Students will exit campus from the pool gate at 34th and W St. Families who arrive early for dismissal must park along 34th street.